Yasasri16/Android/Android App Reverse Engineering/Exercise 4.md

-# Exercise 4 Write-up : Arbitrary Command Execution via Binder (HonSystemService.apk)
+# Exercise 4 Write-up : Arbitrary Command Execution via Binder

 This exercise focuses on analyzing an Android APK that uses **Binder**, Android’s Inter-Process Communication (IPC) mechanism.
 Our goal is to identify a vulnerability that could allow **arbitrary command execution** via a misconfigured **Binder service**.